DataDog/hiring-engineers/answers.md

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

+- [x] According to the [documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/#metadata-csv), an integration has a CSV metadata field for `interval` that can control the collection interval.

 ## Visualizing Data:

 Utilize the Datadog API to create a Timeboard that contains: